aashigarg0604/aashigarg0604/README.md

 - 👋 Hi, I’m @aashigarg0604
 -
 - 👀 I’m interested in Clinical Research and Public Health, slightly more inclinded towards Maternal and Child Health and Infectious Diseases.
-- I completed my Bachelors of Medicine and Surgery (MBBS) in 2021 and started my MAaters in 2022
+- I completed my Bachelors of Medicine and Surgery (MBBS) in 2021 and started my Masters in 2022
 -
 - 🌱 I’m currently learning how to use GitHub for personal projects and practising my skills.
 I am an MPH Grad Students, with concentration in Epidemiology and Biostatistics
 -